allenrahbar/portfolio-project-one/README.md

 ## Testing
 The user testing of the site achieved its purpose.
 It's easy to navigate between sections.
 The users will be able to see a little bit about me in the about section and download the PDF for a full list of my work history and education.
 They are also able to view my Github, LinkedIn and Download my CV.

-During testing for responsiveness I noticed that the images weren't responsive on all devices.
+During testing for responsiveness, I noticed that the images weren't responsive on all devices.
 This was fixed by changing the height on all images to fit the viewport of the device.
 Another thing I noticed was that the text in the about me section was overlapping the image on smaller devices.
 I fixed this by changing the background picture and text color for smaller devices.
 I have tested the responsiveness from small devices up to 5k resolution and have confirmed that it is responsive.
 Media queries were added for changes depending on the size of the screen so that the information on the site is visible on all devices.

 The navbar wasn't working when you scroll down on other pages.
 This was fixed by adding a z-index to the navbar.